RyanElliottGit/FarkleBot/README.md

 -roll
 ```

-This will roll six dice and tell you their scores, they are given in accending order to make it easier to spot scoring groups.
+This will roll six dice and tell you their scores, they are given in ascending order to make it easier to spot scoring groups.

 ### Example: